Combined Medicine-Pediatrics Case Conference

 Med-Peds Resident Noon Conference

-Twice monthly our Med-Peds residents meet as a group to discuss a variety of topics specific to Med-Peds physicians, with special attention to medical care for young adults with special health care needs as they transition from the pediatric to the adult setting.
+Our Med-Peds residents meet weekly every Thursday as a group to discuss a variety of topics specific to Med-Peds physicians, with special attention to medical care for young adults with special health care needs as they transition from the pediatric to the adult setting.
 Speakers for our noon conference series include a variety of pediatric and adult specialists, Med-Peds trained faculty, and our Med-Peds residents.

 Each fall and spring, all of our residents meet as a group for a four hour workshop covering a topic that is specific to the needs of Med-Peds residents.
 Coverage is provided to make sure that everyone is able to attend.
 This fall, our workshop is “Planning your Med-Peds Career” and will feature a variety of speakers with Med-Peds training.
 These workshops provide an opportunity for our residents to look more closely at issues that affect them as Med-Peds practitioners.
 It is also a way for our group to meet together with some of the many Med-Peds teaching faculty in our health system.